Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Empirical Application to Credit Risk Scores

-Figure \ref{figure: evaluation by income group, CBA application}(a) compares the mean square error of the benchmark credit risk across across income groups.
+Figure \ref{figure: evaluation by income group, CBA application}(a) compares the mean square error of the benchmark credit risk across income groups.
 Interestingly, for $\overline{\Gamma} = 1$, the mean square error of the benchmark credit risk score is significantly larger on applications below the median income (0.169) than those above it (0.136).
-In other words, the benchmark credit risk score's mean square error is 24.2\% larger on applications below the median income than those above it.
-This difference persists as we vary assumptions on unmeasured confounding.
-The upper bound on the mean square error for applications above the median income is only larger than the lower bound on the mean square error for applications below the median income for values $\overline{\Gamma} \geq 1.698$.
-In order to rule out this mean square error disparity across income groups, researchers would therefore need to argue that unfunded applications are at least 1.698 times as likely to default within 5 months as funded applications conditional on covariates.

-Figure \ref{figure: evaluation by income group, CBA application}(b) also compares the ROC curves of the benchmark credit risk score across income groups.
-When $\overline{\Gamma} = 1$, we also observe a disparity in terms of ROC curves -- the implied AUC for applications above the median income is 0.709, while it is 0.680 for applications below the median income.
-Conclusions about predictive disparities based on ROC curves, however, are more sensitive to assumptions about unobserved confounding.
-The disparity in terms of ROC curves is already ruled out at $\overline{\Gamma} = 1.25$ as the implied lower bound on AUC for applications above the median income is 0.655 whereas the implied upper bound on AUC for applications below the median income is 0.751.
+This difference persists as we vary assumptions on unobserved confounding.
+The upper bound on the mean square error for applications above the median income is only larger than the lower bound on the mean square error for applications below the median income for values $\overline{\Gamma} \geq 1.69$.
+Ruling out this mean square error disparity across income groups would require that unfunded applications are at least 1.69 times as likely to default within 5 months as funded applications conditional on covariates.\footnote{Rather than examining disparity bounds across a range of $\overline{\Gamma}$ values, researchers could compute the ``identification breakdown point'' $\overline{\Gamma}^*$: the minimal value of $\overline{\Gamma}$ (holding $\underline{\Gamma}=1$) such that $0 \in H(\text{disp}(s;\beta))$.
+A natural estimator is $\widehat{\overline{\Gamma}}^*$, the minimal $\overline{\Gamma}$ such that zero is contained in the estimated $(1-\alpha)$ confidence set $\widehat{H}(\text{disp}(s;\beta))$.
+Since our confidence sets have valid coverage by the results in Section \ref{section: estimating overall performance bounds} and Appendix \ref{section: identification and estimation of predictive disparities}, $P(\widehat{\overline{\Gamma}}^* \geq \overline{\Gamma}^*) \geq 1-\alpha$.} Figure \ref{figure: evaluation by income group, CBA application}(b) also compares the ROC curves of the benchmark credit risk score across income groups.
+Intriguingly, there exists effectively no disparity across income groups based on the ROC curves.
+When $\overline{\Gamma} = 1$, the implied AUC for applications above the median income is $0.603$, whereas the implied AUC is $0.616$ for applications below the median income.
+Any disparity in terms of ROC curves is already ruled out at $\overline{\Gamma} = 1.25$ as the bounds on the AUC for applications above the median income are $[0.567, 0.653]$ and $[0.581, 0.654]$ for applications below the median income.